AmirHoseinTangsiriNET/StealthIP/README.md

 - python script.py decode -d input_directory_path --output_format output_file_format

 Note: In both cases, you need to specify the mode (encode or decode) and the input file or directory.
 For decoding, you also need to specify the output file format.
+Disclaimer: This script is provided as-is without any warranty.
+The author takes no responsibility for the misuse or consequences of its usage.